 The nail technician will begin to file or remove any dead skin on your feet with a foot file or pumice.
 If you are seeing a podiatrist or having a medical pedicure the skin may be removed with a blade.
 Once the hard skin is removed your feet are sanitized again and dried with towels.

 A foot massage can take place as part of the treatment.
 Just because no water is used it doesn’t mean to say that other products are not allowed.
 Massage oil or lotion can help to soften the skin on the foot and the massage makes the whole process a more luxurious experience.

 Finally, your nails will be painted with a nail polish color of your choice.
 In certain salons, the polish may be replaced by gel nail products.

 To create your own dry pedicure kit you just need a few simple products.
 After you have removed your nail polish trim and shape your nails with this 9 piece rose gold pedicure kit.
 This kit has everything you need to trim and shape your nails including nail clippers, scissors, and a file to shape your nails.

-Our favourite dry pedicure products also include this Diamoncel Foot Buffer which is great if you have lots of dry skin or calluses.
-We have owned ours for years and it is still is as good as the day we bought it.
+Our favorite dry pedicure products also include this Diamoncel Foot Buffer which is great if you have lots of dry skin or calluses.
+We have owned ours for years and it is still as good as the day we bought it.
 If you want something a little less abrasive use the Diamoncel Luxury Foot Rasp and Buffer.